 It is possible that the UK will turn away from EU data protection standards in the future.
 Although this is unlikely at the moment, it should not be excluded as a possible scenario.

-Regardless of which of the scenarios you are preparing for, keep in mind that implementing some measures can be time consuming.
+Regardless of which of the scenarios you are preparing for, keep in mind that implementing some measures can be time-consuming.
 Many organisations fear a rise in compliance costs and burdens as privacy requirements may increase for those required to comply with both the GDPR and the UK privacy framework by the end of the transition period.
 In order to prepare themselves concretely, companies in the UK and the EU should first review their data flows.
 This will allow them to determine directly whether Brexit affects them in terms of data protection at all and what they may need to change.
 Discover DataGuard's tailored solutions for corporates to streamline GDPR compliance post-Brexit.

 Who can I contact if I have questions about data protection and Brexit?